Start the countdown.

 Make sure you have some kind of demo to show, or that you can provide beta access to the product you’re developing.
-The journalist will want to take your product for a full test drive, so that he or she can feel confident in recommending it.
+Journalists will want to take your product for a full test drive, so that they can feel confident in recommending it.

 Also make it easy for journalists to find what they need—a simple press page with high-resolution images, videos, contact information and basic details about the company is a must.